Arunachal: Bomdila Businessman comes forward to help poor people during lockdown

 Dondup also helped to the volunteers of Pedung village , Sera village, and Dirang Basti who are guarding their villages.

-Monpa Students Union Gen. secy Leda Merakpa, Legal Advisor Advocate Rinchin Khandu, Asst Gen Secy Lobsang Bapu and Education Secy Leukemia wangda were also alongwith him.
+Monpa Students Union Gen. secy Leda Merakpa, Legal Advisor Advocate Rinchin Khandu, Asst Gen Secy Lobsang Bapu and Education Secy Leikee wangda were also alongwith him.